PAF Airpower Centre of Excellence

 and linking airpower research and air combat doctrines and strategies with air combat operations to orchestrate effective military air campaigns.

 History

-Earth-breaking of PAF ACE was done at PAF Base Mushaf on 22 February 2016.
+The groundbreaking of PAF ACE facility was done at PAF Base Mushaf on 22 February 2016.

 In 2016, the PAF's Combat Commanders' School (CCS) was placed under the operational command of PAF ACE.

 Mission

 PAF ACE is tasked with the research, planning, and development of airpower and air warfare doctrines and strategies, and towards building a country's capacity to undertake effective air warfare operations.
-Specifically, PAF ACE aims to build the capacity of air forces to effectively utilize their intelligence, surveillance, reconnaissance (ISR), and precision-strike assets and capabilities in an effective manner.
+Specifically, PAF ACE aims to build the capacity of the air force to effectively utilize its intelligence, surveillance, reconnaissance (ISR), and precision-strike assets and capabilities in an effective manner.

-PAF ACE is also open to air forces from countries deemed friendly to Pakistan.
+PAF ACE is also open to air forces from friendly countries.